Geological-logo

 Syenite: A plutonic rock derived from partial melting of the lower crust – upper mantle, generally classified as alkalic – >65% feldspar dominated by alkali feldspar (orthoclase) with subordinate muscovite-biotite, pyroxene (augite), and hornblende.
 SiO2 is 60%-65% but there is no quartz.
 Its compositional extrusive equivalent is trachyte.

 Tephra: As originally defined by Thorarinsson (1941), it includes all air-borne volcaniclastics ejected directly by volcanic eruptions.
 It does not include subaqueous ejecta.
 Thus, tephra can include the finest ash particles and the largest blocks.
+Some classification schemes also require the deposit to be unconsolidated.
 Cf. Tuff.

 Trachyte: An extrusive rock with 60%-65% SiO2 but not containing quartz.
 The primary mineral is alkali feldspar.
 It is usually coarse-grained – porphyritic with large phenocrysts of K and Na feldspar in a dark groundmass.
 The plutonic equivalent is syenite.